Last updated on September 2nd, 2020 at 03:41 pm

 There is no electricity and phone signal in the island!

 Potipot Island is located in Uacon, Candelaria, Zambales and is one of the most accessible island in Zambales.
 It is best to visit on weekdays as it can be a bit too crowded on weekends since it’s a pretty popular place to go to.
 Amidst being a tourist spot, it is fortunate that the island’s pristine condition is still being preserved.

 Subic is a first class town in Zambales, Philippines.
 It is pretty famous for its beaches as well as its bustling resorts and restaurants.
 Subic Bay was the site of a former US naval base that was converted into a beach town in the broader proximity of Manila.
 The main industry is the freeport zone, ship building and support to visiting US Navy vessels.
 You can also see private owned yacht in Subic.
 Read here things to do in Subic!

 10. Liwliwa Beach

 Liwliwa Beach is a long stretch of ash-gray shore located in San Felipe, Zambales.
 Its powerful waves is also very perfect for surfing.
-It’s a pretty chill spot for a well known place.
+It’s a pretty chill spot for a well known place in the list of Zambales beaches.
 There are resorts and accommodations around that are very affordable.